Sam Potolicchio

 Sam Potolicchio (/pɒtɒˈlɪkɪɒ/) is a professor specializing in government, leadership and political communications.
-He serves as Director of Global and Custom Education at Georgetown University's McCourt School of Public Policy Executive Education program and Distinguished Professor and Department Chair of Political Communications at the Russian Presidential Academy of National Economy and Public Administration (RANEPA).
+He served as Director of Global and Custom Education at Georgetown University's McCourt School of Public Policy Executive Education program and Distinguished Professor and Department Chair of Political Communications at the Russian Presidential Academy of National Economy and Public Administration (RANEPA).

 Education

 Potolicchio graduated from Georgetown's College of Arts and Sciences with B.A. degrees in both psychology and government.
 He went on to earn an M.T.S. in Theology and Culture from Harvard University's Divinity School and an M.A. and PhD in Government from Georgetown's Graduate School of Arts and Sciences.

 Career

-Potolicchio teaches at Georgetown University, RANEPA and New York University.
+Potolicchio taught at Georgetown University, RANEPA and New York University.

-Since 2015, Potolicchio has served as Director of Global and Custom Education at the McCourt School of Public Policy at Georgetown University.
+Potolicchio previously served as Director of Global and Custom Education at the McCourt School of Public Policy at Georgetown University.

-He is the academic director of Georgetown’s Global Visiting Student Program and a lecturer at Georgetown's Global Education Institute (GGEI), where he lectures to senior government officials and corporate executives from emerging economies, including China and Japan.
+He was the academic director of Georgetown’s Global Visiting Student Program and a lecturer at Georgetown's Global Education Institute (GGEI), where he lectured to senior government officials and corporate executives from emerging economies, including China and Japan.

 In 2013, Potolicchio was named Distinguished Professor and Department Chair in Political Communications at the RANEPA's School of Public Policy.
 In 2016, he started the first English language bachelors program in global governance and leadership in Russia.

 Potolicchio founded and serves as President of the Preparing Global Leaders Forum (PGLF).

 Potolicchio is the official lecturer on American Federalism for the Open World Leadership Program at the Library of Congress, where he lectures to delegations from post-Soviet countries.
 He has delivered keynote lectures at over 200 different universities in 75 countries including Oxford, Yale, Cambridge, Sorbonne, LSE, Brown, Dartmouth, Bologna and Warwick.
 In addition to public lectures, Potolicchio advises political and business leaders internationally and conducts training with corporate audiences.

 Potolicchio is the Distinguished Scholar at the Canterbury School of Fort Myers.
 Previously he was the scholar-in-residence at the Landon School where he had taught fifth grade Latin and served as assistant director of admissions.
 Potolicchio was, along with Senator Richard Lugar, the Senior Lecturer at the University of Indianapolis Lugar Academy Washington Semester program.